steveruu/broken-ITessentials-solver/README.md

 ```

 ### Notes
-- Broken because of the website's random-ass URL length limit
+- Actually works on normally short questions
-- The ITExamAnswers URLs cutout at random characters instead of having a set limit
+- Broken because of the website's random-ass URL length limit (the ITExamAnswers URLs cutout at random characters instead of having a set limit :)